XENONnT/CRR/README.md

 ERROR_FILE=""
 ```
 #### MongoDB
 `MONGO_URI`: a String with the URI with credentials to access the MongoDB used for most of the processes.
 This should allow connection to access to every collection needed on this website.
+`XENONNT_COLLECTION`: a String with the name of the database that that has access to the following collections: `users`, `runs`, and `contexts`
+`XEDOCS_COLLECTION`: a String with the name of the database that has access to the following collections: `processing_requests` and `processing_jobs`

 #### LDAP Strategy

-The following are the credentials that allow the website to use logging in through LNGS.
+The following are the credentials that allow the website to use logging in through LNGS.  `
 `LDAP_BIND_DN`: a String
 `LDAP_BIND_CREDENTIALS`: a String
 `LDAP_URI`: a String